syselement/blog/writeups-walkthroughs/ctfs/README.md

-# 🚩 Capture The Flag Writeups
+# 🚩 Capture The Flag